Chipotle Barbacoa

 Table of content

-Chipotle Barbacoa made with beef chuck roast, chipotle peppers, lime, garlic, and spices.
+Chipotle Barbacoa is made with beef chuck roast, chipotle peppers, lime, garlic, and spices.
 Slow-cooked until fall-apart tender and packed with flavor.

 So… I wasn’t trying to become the person who makes Chipotle Barbacoa at home.
 Not at all.